gmp007/safira-ssa/README.md

 ## Why This Package Matters

 AI and automation are changing the skill profile required for productive participation in the global economy.
 For Sub-Saharan Africa, this transition is especially consequential.
-The region combines a large and growing youth population with uneven educational quality, infrastructure gaps, expanding digital connectivity, high unemployment in many countries, and heterogeneous readiness for technology-intensive labour markets.
+The region combines a large and growing youth population with uneven educational quality, infrastructure gaps, expanding digital connectivity, high unemployment in many countries, and heterogeneous readiness for technology-intensive labor markets.

 SAFIRA-SSA turns this policy challenge into a reproducible analytical workflow.
 It helps users move from broad statements about "future skills" to country-year evidence, pillar-level diagnosis, and forward-looking trajectories.
 The package can help answer questions such as:

 - Which countries show improving, stagnant, or declining skills-readiness trajectories?
-- Are readiness gaps driven primarily by foundational education, advanced technical capacity, digital infrastructure, or labour-market alignment?
+- Are readiness gaps driven primarily by foundational education, advanced technical capacity, digital infrastructure, or labor-market alignment?
 - Which countries are peers or outliers when SAI trajectories are compared over time?
 - How does skills readiness relate to macro-development indicators such as GDP growth?
 - Where might progress plateau without stronger investment in digital readiness, education reform, or technical training?
 - How can policymakers use common indicators to compare readiness while still adapting interventions to national contexts?

-Applied analyses with SAFIRA-SSA can reveal substantial divergence in skills readiness across SSA countries and help identify whether digital readiness, advanced technical skills, foundational education, or labour-market alignment are the strongest constraints on overall skills advancement.
+Applied analyses with SAFIRA-SSA can reveal substantial divergence in skills readiness across SSA countries and help identify whether digital readiness, advanced technical skills, foundational education, or labor-market alignment are the strongest constraints on overall skills advancement.

 ## What SAFIRA-SSA Does